orchid-lead/orchid-lead/README.md

 orchid-lead init
 ```

 This will install the default starter kit into new-dirname and existing-dirname, respectfully.
-If you'd like to use a different starter kit then just add the `--with` argument and a github repo reference.
+If you'd like to use a different starter kit then just add the `--with` argument and a GitHub repo reference.

 ```shell
 orchid-lead init --with orchid-lead/starter-kit-default new-dirname